WalJT/CoolHandyODESolver/README.md

   - Leaning towards the second option.
 Tempted to make a web fontend.
 - Rethink application distribution.
 Server deployment needed if I make a webapp.
 - Export systems (JSON for re-import) and results (PDF)

+## TODO for release

+- [ ] WebUI re-implementing inputs and graph plotting from Qt6 UI
+- [ ] Rename package source directory & package to CoolHandyODESolver

 # PyPLANE